Interfaith Service Coordinated by First-Year Medical Students Honors Those Who Donate Their Bodies to SLU

-Medical students at Saint Louis University honored those who donated their bodies for medical education with an interfaith memorial service Friday.
+Students at Saint Louis University honored those who donated their bodies for medical education with an interfaith memorial service Friday, Nov.
+11.

-The service is put together by first-year medical students, led by John Martin, Ph.D., Dan Daly, D.C., Ph.D., Aidan Ruth, Ph.D. and Lisa David of the Center for Anatomical Science and Education (CASE).
+The service is put together by first-year medical students, led by John Martin, Ph.D., Dan Daly, D.C., Ph.D., and Aidan Ruth, Ph.D. of the Center for Anatomical Science and Education (CASE); and Erin Fitzpatrick, Campus Ministry.

 The service, held at St. Francis Xavier College Church, honors all the faith traditions represented in the medical school class.
-This year’s service included prayers from the Catholic, Jewish, Christian, Hindu, Islamic and Church of Jesus Christ of Latter-day Saints traditions.
+This year’s service included prayers from the Catholic, Christian, Jewish, Hindu and Church of Jesus Christ of Latter-Day Saints traditions.

 Each year, people donate their bodies to SLU School of Medicine’s Gift Body Program through the Center for Anatomical Science and Education to educate medical students, allied health students and residents.
-In the past year, 287 people donated their bodies to SLU.
+Between Oct.
+1, 2021, and Sept.
+30, 2022, 372 people donated their bodies to SLU.

 Those interested in learning more about the gift body program can call 314-977-8027.